Windows OS Hub

 After restarting the network, a static route appeared in the routing table.

-You can also use a command to add a new route to the rc.local file in order to automatically add static route when the server boot.
+You can also use a command to add a new route to the rc.local file to automatically add a static route when the server boots.
 Open the file:

 # nano /etc/rc.local